View Park–Windsor Hills, California: Schools

-Emergency services
+Infrastructure

 Police services

-Criminal Law Enforcement Services including patrol are provided by the Los Angeles County Sheriff's Department out of the Marina Del Ray station with a substation in the Ladera shopping center.
+Criminal Law Enforcement Services including patrol are provided by the Los Angeles County Sheriff's Department out of the Marina Del Rey station with a substation in the Ladera shopping center.
 Deputy Sheriffs also perform traffic enforcement and are often first on scene to vehicle accidents and Fire/EMS calls.

 As an unincorporated area, Traffic Law Enforcement Services are provided by the California Highway Patrol (CHP) out of the West LA Area Office in Culver City.

 The Los Angeles Unified School District Police has jurisdiction on the areas LAUSD elementary school campuses.

 Fire/EMS services

 Fire and EMS services are provided by the Los Angeles County Fire Department Station 58 (Engine and Medic unit) and Station 38 (Engine).

-Surrounding Agencies
+Surrounding agencies

 The Los Angeles City Fire Department and Culver City Fire Department border this area.
 The Los Angeles, Inglewood, Inglewood School District, and Culver City Police Departments border this area.